PaarthPandey10/ibm-z-mainframe-lab/01-fundamentals/06-rexx1/README.md

 ## Overview

-This module documents the **REXX1** challenge of the IBM Z Xplore series. [cite_start]This challenge introduces **REXX** (Restructured Extended Executor), a scripting language often referred to as "Enterprise IT Duct Tape" due to its versatility[cite: 6, 26].
+This module documents the **REXX1** challenge of the IBM Z Xplore series.
+This challenge introduces **REXX** (Restructured Extended Executor), a scripting language often referred to as "Enterprise IT Duct Tape" due to its versatility.
 The primary objective was to move beyond the VS Code GUI and install the **Zowe CLI** on the local machine, allowing for direct command-line interaction with the mainframe.
 The lab concluded with managing TSO address spaces to play an interactive number-guessing game.

 ---